Saturday, March 11: Singing Through the Prison Walls: Naima Shalhoub in concert; Gina René opens

 Naima Shalhoub is a vocalist, composer, musician, actress, and educator from Oakland, CA. Shalhoub uses music and song as vessels for freedom, advocating for social justice and inspiration for healing and feeling deeper.
 Her first album, Borderlands, was recorded in the San Francisco County Jail and is featured in an AJ+ video titled “Singing Through the Prison Walls.”

 Bay area soul singer Naima Shalhoub will perform a mix of her own songs and music of resistance and freedom with Tarik Kazaleh – “Excentrik,” a multi-instrumentalist, on Saturday, March 11, 7:30PM at the Resource Center for Nonviolence, 612 Ocean St., Santa Cruz.
-Local singer/songwriter Gina René will open the evening, blending R&B and Pop melodies with wit and lyricism.
+Local singer/songwriter Gina René will open the evening, blending Soul, R&B and Hip Hop.

 “The voice cannot be contained by metal bars.
 Music can break the barriers of the injustice and the pain that people go through when they are isolated and confined.” – Naima Shalhoub